Farihal/MSc-course-project-on-PV-System-design/README.md

 # MSc-course-project-on-PV-System-design
-This repository contains all calculations I performed to design a Solar pump for irrigation
+This repository contains all calculations I performed to design a Solar irrigation scheme for potato cultivation in Shariatpur.
+This was done as a project for fulfilling course requirements